 Section 4: States of Matter

 Matter is made up of tiny particles called atoms.
 When these atoms come together, they form molecules.
-The combination of atoms and molecules in different ways form three types of matter: solids, liquids, and gases.
+The combination of atoms and molecules in different ways forms three types of matter: solids, liquids, and gases.
 Kinetic theory explains how particles in matter behave.
-All matter is composed of particles; particles are in constant, random motion; and particles collide with each other and the walls of their containers.
+For example, all matter is composed of particles; particles are in constant, random motion, and particles collide with each other and the walls of their containers.

 A solid is matter that has a definite shape and definite volume.
 In a solid, particles are closely packed together in a geometric arrangement.
 Like a solid, a liquid has a definite shape.
 However, a liquid will take the shape of the container it is poured into, characterizing its shape as indefinite.
-The particles in a liquid have more space and are able to slide past each other.
-A gas is a state of matter that has no definite shape or volume.
+The particles in a liquid have more space and can slide past each other.
+Gas is a state of matter that has no definite shape or volume.
 The particles move fast and are spread out evenly in a container.
 Plasma is often considered the fourth state of matter.
-Plasma is a high temperature gas with positively and negatively charged particles.
+Plasma is a high-temperature gas with positively and negatively charged particles.

 - What is kinetic theory?